mjg042/BehavioralCloning/README.md

 |![alt text][image3]|![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The total number of un-augmented images used was 18,421.
+These images were not uploaded to GitHub.

+During training, images were randomly shuffled.
+80% of the shuffled images were used for training and 20% for testing.

+The ideal number of epochs was 2 as evidenced by the ability of the autonomous vehicle to stay on the road.